rossiniluca/web/_pages/teaching.md

 ### University of Milan:

-* [Amare Alemaye Mersha]() - PostDoctoral Student on the project ["Mapping and Pricing of Methane Emissions from the European Electricity Sector (MAP-of-MeLEES)](https://rossiniluca.github.io/MAP-of-MeLEES/)
+* [Amare Alemaye Mersha](https://www.unimi.it/it/ugov/person/amare-mersha) - PostDoctoral Student on the project ["Mapping and Pricing of Methane Emissions from the European Electricity Sector (MAP-of-MeLEES)](https://rossiniluca.github.io/MAP-of-MeLEES/)

 * [Elisabetta Mirto](https://www.unimi.it/it/ugov/person/elisabetta-mirto) - PostDoctoral Student (co-supervised with [Andrea Bastianin](https://sites.google.com/view/andrea-bastianin)) on a project on "Econometric Methods for Energy Transition"

+* [Marta Campagnoli](https://www.unimi.it/it/ugov/person/marta-campagnoli) - PreDoctoral Student on the project ["Mapping and Pricing of Methane Emissions from the European Electricity Sector (MAP-of-MeLEES)](https://rossiniluca.github.io/MAP-of-MeLEES/)

 * [Andrea Viselli](https://andreaviselli.github.io) - Third Year Ph.D.
 Student (co-supervised with [Fabrizio Iacone](https://www.unimi.it/it/ugov/person/fabrizio-iacone)) with a thesis on "Forecasting with Mixed Frequency models"